RISE Sleep Tracker

 We regularly update our articles to explain the latest research and shifts in scientific consensus in a simple and actionable way.

-• Female fatigue can be caused by high sleep debt, being out of sync with your circadian rhythm, your menstrual cycle and period, pregnancy, menopause, hormonal contraceptives, poor diet, lack of exercise, stress and anxiety, medication side effects, and medical conditions like thyroid issues or anemia.
+• There are many causes of female fatigue and low energy.
+Common reasons include high sleep debt, being out of sync with your circadian rhythm, and hormone fluctuations during your menstrual cycle, pregnancy, and menopause.
+Other causes include stress, hormonal contraceptives, and medical conditions like thyroid issues or anemia.

-• The RISE app can guide you through 20+ sleep hygiene habits to help you get the good night’s sleep you need for more energy.
+• The RISE app can help you do this and guide you through 20+ sleep hygiene habits to help you get the good night’s sleep you need for more energy.

-This applies to everyone, but especially to women.
-Hormone differences mean women are more prone to sleep problems and the lack of energy they lead to, and things like periods, pregnancy, and menopause only add to your fatigue.
+Anyone can feel tired and sleepy, of course, but hormone differences mean women are more prone to sleep problems and the lack of energy they lead to, and things like periods, pregnancy, and menopause only add to your fatigue.

-Below, we’ll dive into the common reasons you may be feeling tired as a woman and how you can use the RISE app to get more energy.
+Below, we’ll dive into the common reasons you may be feeling fatigue as a woman and how you can use the RISE app to get more energy.

 Disclaimer: The scientific literature uses gendered language when talking about female fatigue.
 We have used the terms “female” and “women” in this article, but this advice is for anyone who experiences fatigue and was assigned female at birth.